taearls/musiclog/README.md

-# Music Student Organizer App
+# SongTrack

-Final Project for my Web Development Immersive at General Assembly.
+My final project, SongTrack, for my Web Development Immersive at General Assembly.
 An application that helps music students organize their music and keep everything stored in one convenient location.

 ## USER STORY